qianglise/py2025/content/parallel-computing.rst

 processing, including *threads*, *tasks* and *processes*.
   - Concurrent tasks can be executed in any order but with the same final results
   - Concurrent tasks can be but need not to be executed in parallel
-  - ``concurrent.futures`` provides implementation of thread and process-based executors for managing resources pools for running concurrent tasks
+  - ``concurrent.futures`` module provides implementation of thread and process-based executors for managing resources pools for running concurrent tasks
   - Concurrency is difficult: Race condition and Deadlock may arise in concurrent programs